1948 Alabama Crimson Tide football team: Mississippi Southern

 A week after their worst defeat in 38 years, Alabama rebounded and defeated the Mississippi Southern Golden Eagles at Denny Stadium 27–0.
 The Crimson Tide scored touchdowns in four quarters in the victory.
 First half points were scored on a one-yard Butch Avinger run in the first quarter and on a 32-yard Ed Salem pass to Clem Welsh in the second quarter for a 14–0 halftime lead.
 Second half points were scored on a 20-yard Jim Franko interception return in the third quarter and on a 5-yard Salem pass to Welsh in the fourth quarter for the 27–0 win.
-The victory improved Alabama's all-time record against Mississippi Southern to 2–0.